Enter your keyword

 Windell was then elevated to the bench as a district magistrate from November 1993, trying mainly criminal cases for 2 years and civil cases thereafter.
 She would stay in that role for the next 20 years until her appointment as a judge of the High Court in Johannesburg in 2013.

-As a judge Windell has delivered over 400 judgments (with over 11 reported) on areas such a tax law, family law, equality law, constitutional law, civil procedure and some criminal law.
+As a judge, Windell has delivered over 400 judgments (with over 11 reported) on areas such as tax law, family law, equality law, constitutional law, civil procedure and some criminal law.
 Of the ten judgments of hers that have gone on appeal, only 5 managed to successfully overturn her decisions.

 October 2024 SCA Interview: